Color Fundamentals

 Color Temperature

-Colors are described as warm or cool based on psychological associations.
+Colors get described as warm or cool based on psychological association, not physics.

 Warm Colors